lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/TEACHERS.md

 ## Intro

 1. Two-parts lecture.
-1. First part on **iterators**, these very powerful methods on arrays.
+1. First part on **iterators**, these very powerful methods on array.
 1. Second part on **ruby blocks**, more advanced concepts.

 ## Rehearsal